 ICANN staff did not express concerns about the new revisions, or suggest additional language.
 In fact, ICM's counsel spoke with Mr. Jeffrey several times, and Dr. Twomey as well, in the days before ICANN posted the ICM Agreement on 18 April 2006.
-I personally spoke with Mr. Twomey in person and at some length at a conference we both attended in Seattle.
 Staff did not request or suggest changes to the contract language.
 Nonetheless, the ICM Agreement was posted as ICM's "revised, proposed" contract - i.e., not blessed by staff.